 The Commission's flagship initiative under the EU Emergency Support Instrument is the 'Emergency Support to Integration & Accommodation' (ESTIA) programme that helps refugees and their families rent urban accommodation and provides them with cash assistance.
 The ESTIA programme has a budget of €151.1 million and is composed of rented accommodation and cash assistance.

-This €93.5 million project with UNHCR sets up large scale rental project to improve living conditions of refugees by providing 22 000 urban accommodation places.
-The project will increase the number of refugees living in rented apartments in Greece to up to 30 000 by the end of 2017.
-Some 2 000 rented accommodation places will be located on the Greek islands, with the bulk of apartments rented in cities and towns on mainland Greece and local landowners receiving a stable and reliable income for these apartments.
+The €93.5 million rental accommodation project with UNHCR aims at improving living conditions of refugees by providing up to 22 000 urban accommodation places.
+Up to 2000 rented accommodation places will be located on the Greek islands, with the bulk of apartments rented in cities and towns on mainland Greece and local landowners receiving a stable and reliable income for these apartments.
 A number of municipalities in Greece are also formally part of this project.

 The €57.6 million cash assistance project with UNHCR establishes a basic social safety net for all asylum seekers and refugees in Greece by providing them with pre-defined monthly cash allocations through a dedicated card.
 It aims to enable refugees to meet their basic needs in a dignified manner.
 The allocations are consistent across the country, and pegged to the Greek emergency social safety net, as well as being based on the refugees' family size.
 At the same time, this assistance is re-injected into the local economy, family shops and service providers.

 The remaining more than €288.9 million of EU Emergency Support funding, which are not part of the ESTIA flagship programme, support another 18 projects that address further humanitarian needs in Greece, including shelter, primary health care, psycho-social support, improved hygiene conditions as well as education.